 Good citation practices ensure scientific transparency and reproducibility by guiding other researchers to the original sources of information.
 They also reward data-publishing institutions and individuals by reinforcing the value of sharing open data and demonstrating its impact to their stakeholders and funders.
 Datasets published through GBIF are authored electronic data publications and, as such, should be treated as first-class research outputs and correctly cited.

 While all example citations below are formatted in Harvard style, please adapt them to the style format required by your institution, publisher or agency.
-However, please do include each element of content, especially the DOI link, URL and date.
+However, please do include each element of content—most importantly the DOI expressed as a URL.

 When downloading data from GBIF.org, a registered user is immediately redirected to a page that includes the following information:

 This citation appears again in the confirmation email sent to the registered user.
 Keep this reference close so you can cite it.
 Details of previous downloads can always be accessed in the registered user's list of downloads.
 Please contact GBIF if you need help finding a previous download.

 The download page provides a record listing all contributing datasets as well as a snapshot of all search terms, filters and facets.
 Users can quickly update search results from the download page and will also see links to any citations once they are picked up in GBIF's literature tracking programme (for example).

 Citing individual datasets